-The FirstHome program provides two down payment assistance options: A cash grant of up to \$2,500 or a 2nd Loan of up to 5% of the sale price or \$5,000, whichever is less and is repayable upon refinance or sale or when the first mortgage is paid in full.
-In FY21, 939 homebuyers used the grant and 837 homebuyers used the 2nd loan for down payment assistance in conjunction with a FirstHome mortgage.
-More than 92% of all buyers who used the FirstHome mortgage program were also provided down payment or closing cost assistance.
+The FirstHome program provides two down payment assistance options: A grant of up to \$2,500 or a 2nd Loan of up to 5% of the sale price, repayable upon refinance or sale or when the first mortgage is paid in full.
+In FY23, 637 homebuyers used the grant and 1,054 homebuyers used the 2nd loan for down payment assistance in conjunction with a FirstHome mortgage.
+Of all IFA FirstHome Program homebuyers, 87% were also provided down payment or closing cost assistance, down from 91% the previous year.